Excel Linear Programming (Using the Solver and Graphical Methods)

 The Solver Parameters user form will open and replace the existing model parameters with the loaded model parameters.
 Click Solve to recalculate it.

-How to Do Linear Programming Using the Graphical Method in Excel?
+How to perform Linear Programming Using the Graphical Method in Excel

-Define an objective function and some constraints for the linear programming problem.
-Here, the linear programming model has an objective function Z, which we want to maximize, and 2 different constraints for the X and Y variables.
+• Define an objective function and constraints for the linear programming problem.
+Here, the linear programming model has an objective function Z, which you want to maximize, and 2 different constraints for the X and Y variables.

 Linear Programming model description for Graphical method